camicroscope/GSOC/README.md

 **9) Planned GSoC work hours**

-GSoC is expected to be a full time job, with 35 hours or more a week of contribution.
+GSoC students are expected to contribute an average of 18 hours per week.
 Please indicate the work hours (including the timezone), that you hope to work on your project.

 **10) Planned absence/vacation days and other commitments during the GSoC period (including the community bonding period)**